 - Make it a game: Turn paying off your student loans into a game, trying to figure out when you'll pay it off, finding ways to get extra money to put towards the debt and then having a reward once you finally do pay it off.

-- Consolidate loans: If you have multiple loans you might want to consider consolidating your loans, especially if you can get a lower rate on all of the loans.
+- Consolidate loans: If you have multiple loans you might want to consider consolidating your loans with a service like SoFi, especially if you can get a lower rate on all of the loans.
 Be wary of just wrapping all the loans up into one for convenience, however, if they don't all have a lower rate afterwards.
+Check out recommended service SoFi for student loan refinancing here.

 - Loan forgiveness programs: If you meet the qualifications for certain programs you can have portions of your student loans forgiven.
 For example, one program for teachers will forgive up to $17,500 in loans if they teach at certain schools for a full 5 years.